sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 Here is some short information about API Gateway that you will need to know to pass the AWS Certified Solutions Architect Associate exam:

 - API Gateway is a fully managed service, so you don't have to worry about provisioning, managing, or scaling your API infrastructure.
-- API Gateway supports REST APIs.
+- API Gateway supports REST APIs and WebSocket APIs.
 - API Gateway provides a variety of features to help you manage your APIs, including authorization and authentication, monitoring, caching, and versioning.
 - API Gateway can be used to create APIs that access data, applications, and services hosted on AWS or on-premises.